nzzlinh/Adafruit-GFX-Library/README.md

 ## Storing Unifont on SPI Flash

-To take advantage of the whole basic multilingual plane on a Feather Express:
+To take advantage of the whole basic multilingual plane on a Feather M0 Express:

-1. Copy the included `unifontconvert/unifont.bin` file to the CircuitPython file system that comes with your Feather M0 Express or Feather M4 Express.
+1. Copy the included `unifontconvert/unifont.bin` file to the CircuitPython file system that comes with your Feather M0 Express.
 It should appear as a volume named `CIRCUITPY` when you plug in your board.
 2. When you write your sketch, initialize your display device as usual, but after calling `display.begin()`, call `display.loadUnifontFile()`.

 If you have already loaded an Arduino sketch onto your board, the `CIRCUITPY` volume will not appear.
 You can follow these steps to install `unifont.bin`: